Space Cases

-Space Cases is a peer run company that helps neurodiverse LGBTQ youth, young adults, and adults build on skills, heal from being misunderstood learners and doers, and create new habits, communities, and patterns that support us.
+Space Cases is a peer run company that helps LGBTQ youth, young adults, and adults living with ADHD build on skills, heal from being misunderstood learners and doers, and create new habits, communities, and patterns that support us.

 Many times, people - and especially young people - with ADHD are considered "space cases," lazy, rude, or difficult because ADHD brains are not built for how the world operates.
 As we learn to understand and accept how our neurodiverse brains work, we often uncover new ways to operate and succeed day to day.

-No formal diagnosis or of ADHD, autism, or any developmental or mental health need is required to work with us.
-We are not clinicians, and we do not take insurance.
+You can find more about my qualifications and commitment to the work below.
+No formal diagnosis of ADHD, autism, or any developmental or mental health need is required to work with Space Cases (self-diagnosis or a strong hunch is fine.)
+We are not clinicians and we do not take insurance.
+There is a sliding scale available for all of our programming.
+You can learn more about Space Cases here, and about peer support here.

 Lydia Proulx (they/them)